The 6 Best Countries to Incorporate a Company for Your Online Business

 USA Limited Liability Company

-Although the United States is a rich country, setting up an LLC is very quick, easy, and affordable.
-In fact, the US is one of the cheapest countries to incorporate a company.
+Although the United States is rich, setting up an LLC is quick, easy, and affordable.
+The US is one of the cheapest countries to incorporate a company.
 It has an excellent reputation and is ideal for any online business.
-In the US, you'll have plenty of choice for banking, credit cards, payment processors, and more.
+In the US, you'll have plenty of choices for banking, credit cards, payment processors, and more.

 The average US federal corporate tax rate is 21% if you carry out business in the country.
-But a US LLC is a pass-through entity (similar to the UK LLP).
-Therefore, if you're a non-resident and don't trade within the United States, you'll end up in having a 0% tax rate.
+However, a US LLC is a pass-through entity (similar to the UK LLP).
+Therefore, if you're a non-resident and don't trade within the United States, you can benefit from a 0% tax rate.

-There are several interesting States where you can incorporate your LLC in the USA.
-However, taxes and fees vary from a State to another.
+There are several attractive States where you can incorporate your LLC in the USA.
+Anyway, taxes and fees can vary.
 Some of the most common business entities are:

-• Delaware LLC for online businesses and large enterprises thanks to the State extensive corporate case law.
+- Delaware LLC for online businesses and large enterprises thanks to the State's extensive corporate case law.

-Here are more details in case you'd like to register a Wyoming LLC.
+Here are more details about registering a Wyoming LLC.

 Entity Type: Company